-Provided support for the Public Tuberculosis Ward in Port-au-Prince.
-Donated money for medicines, oxygen, and food supplies for patients.
+- CRUSA provided support for the Public Tuberculosis Ward in Port-au-Prince and donated money for medicines, oxygen, and food supplies for patients.

 Compassionate Response donated $5,000 for the purchase of ten water purification systems.
 These systems were implemented through World Wide Village.
-The portable systems produce a solution of chlorine, hydrogen peroxide, and ozone, which is then used to purify water in jugs or five gallon buckets.
+The portable systems produce a solution of chlorine, hydrogen peroxide, and ozone, which is then used to purify water in jugs or five-gallon buckets.
 Each system is capable of producing enough solution per day to safeguard water for about 2,500 people—that is clean water for roughly 400 families.
 World Wide Village has raised sufficient funds to purchase 24 systems.
-Their goal is to provide 50 water purification systems for communities where safe, clean water is sorely needed.

-Veronica Sommers organized a collection drive in the Boulder, Colorado area.
-Supplies including food and diapers where then shipped to two orphanages in Haiti via container ship.
+- Veronica Sommers organized a collection drive in the Boulder, Colorado area.
+Supplies including food and diapers were then shipped to two orphanages in Haiti via container ship.